JLINGT/getting_and_cleaning_data/README.md

 - combine training and test data
 - create tidy data

-The tidy data is written into `data_tidy.txt` file
+The tidy data is written into `data_tidy.txt` file.